The Complete Guide to Kopi Luwak Coffee in 2024

 It is very likely that you will end up paying a high price for a fake version of the rare coffee that you’re after.

-Lastly, even if you manage to find authentic kopi luwak that is produced honestly and without animal cruelty, the price is simply not justifiable.
+Lastly, even if you manage to find authentic kopi luwak produced honestly and without animal cruelty, you still cannot justify the price.
 Are you willing to spend over a thousand dollars on a kilogram of coffee?

 Kopi luwak style coffee without animal involvement

-The patented fermentation technology developed by Afineur, a start-up based in Brooklyn, is said to improve the taste and nutritional value of coffee beans, imitating the taste of kopi luwak.[12]
+Afineur, a start-up based in Brooklyn, uses patented fermentation technology to improve the taste and nutritional value of coffee beans, mimicking the taste of kopi luwak.[12]

 They produce their coffee with the use of an enzyme soak that, as they claim, has exactly the same effect on the coffee beans as the digestive process of civets.[13]